ArneCL/BlogPosts/elm-effects-managers-basics.md

 This is essentially, and very, very basically, how effects modules in Elm work.

-Except the `NetworkTime` type is converted by the compiler, via `...where { command = NetworkTime` }, in the effects module to a `Cmd msg` type, so Elm's `update` function can accepet `Cmd AppType`, thereby hiding all the various different types in the various different effects modules.
+Except the `NetworkTime` type is converted by the compiler, via `...where { command = NetworkTime } ...` , in the effects module to a `Cmd msg` type, so Elm's `update` function can accepet `Cmd AppType`, thereby hiding all the various different types in the various different effects modules.